talwrii/pip-show-json/README.md

 This is basically a wrapper around `curl https://pypi.org/pypi/$PACKAGE/json` which will show you metadata about a package but it is easy to discover and listed in pypi.

-I imagine `pip show` should be changed to use this API.
+I imagine `pip show` should be changed to use this apporach.
 But my expectation is that a patch for this would sit around for a couple of years and I get a distinctly "stop complaining vibe" from the discussion above.
 So I'll just create a work around and if people use it then it might eventually get merged.

 # Usage and Installation
 ```
-pipx install pip-show
+pipx install pip-show-json
-pip-show django
+pip-show-json django
 ```

 # About me